-Nasal polyps are growths that develop on the inside of your nose or sinuses.
-They are not able to spread to other parts of the body.
-You may have a single nasal polyp or you may have several.
-Nasal polyps are soft and pearl-colored.
+Nasal polyps are one or more growths on the inside of the nose or sinuses.
+They do not spread to other parts of the body.

 The exact cause is not known.
-Several factors may contribute to nasal polyps, including:

-American Academy of Allergy, Asthma, and Immunology
+American Academy of Allergy Asthma & Immunology

 American Academy of Otolaryngology—Head and Neck Surgery

 Nasal polyps.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114065/Nasal-polyps.
-Updated July 25, 2016.
-Accessed September 26, 2016.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/nasal-polyps.
+Accessed January 5, 2021.

-Last reviewed March 2017 by EBSCO Medical Review Board Marcin Chwistek, MD Last Updated: 1/5/2021
+Last reviewed February, 2020 by EBSCO Medical Review Board Marcin Chwistek, MD Last Updated: 1/5/2021